foz/foz.github.com/git-notes.md

 	$ git reset --hard

+or in a really messed up situation, with lots of untracked files or changes, you may need to:

+    $ git clean -f -d

+to get rid of a bunch of changes

+	$ git stash
+	$ git stash drop

+after a rejected push, do:

+	$ git remote update && git rebase origin/master

+## Tips

+To automatically choose a remote branch for `git push` and `git pull`, edit `.git/config`:

+	[branch "master"]
+	remote = origin
+	merge = refs/heads/master

-do garbage collection (for when you've been tracking big files)
+do garbage collection, save disk space (for when you've been tracking big files):

 	$ git gc